Skip to main content

 Border regions

-We advise caution when travelling along Eritrea border areas where the risk to safety is high.
+We advise caution when travelling Eritrea border areas where the risk to safety is high.
 Avoid all travel within 25 km of Eritrea’s land borders.

 Landmines